SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/1password-source.md

 </table>

 ### Restart Sources
-You can restart the Sources when they are in ThirdPartyConfig errors.
+When Sources encounter ThirdPartyConfig errors, they can now be restarted.
+Both the Sumo Logic UI and Sumo Logic API allow you to restart the Sources.

 #### UI
 To restart your source in the Sumo Logic platform, follow the steps below: